hashicorp/terraform-provider-aws/website/docs/d/dx_router_configuration.html.markdown

   * `vendor` - Router vendor
   * `xslt_template_name` - Router XSLT Template Name
   * `xslt_template_name_for_mac` - Router XSLT Template Name for MacSec

-* `arn` - ARN of the Router Configuration.
-Do not begin the description with "An", "The", "Defines", "Indicates", or "Specifies," as these are verbose.
-In other words, "Indicates the amount of storage," can be rewritten as "Amount of storage," without losing any information.
-* `example_attribute` - Concise description.
-Do not begin the description with "An", "The", "Defines", "Indicates", or "Specifies," as these are verbose.
-In other words, "Indicates the amount of storage," can be rewritten as "Amount of storage," without losing any information.